Neon lamp

-A neon lamp (also neon glow lamp) is a miniature gas discharge lamp.
+A neon lamp (also neon glow lamp) is a miniature gas-discharge lamp.
 The lamp typically consists of a small glass capsule that contains a mixture of neon and other gases at a low pressure and two electrodes (an anode and a cathode).
 When sufficient voltage is applied and sufficient current is supplied between the electrodes, the lamp produces an orange glow discharge.
 The glowing portion in the lamp is a thin region near the cathode; the larger and much longer neon signs are also glow discharges, but they use the positive column which is not present in the ordinary neon lamp.
 Neon glow lamps were widely used as indicator lamps in the displays of electronic instruments and appliances.
 They are still sometimes used for their electrical simplicity in high-voltage circuits.

 History

-Neon was discovered in 1898 by William Ramsay and Morris W. Travers.
+Neon was discovered in 1898 by William Ramsay and Morris Travers.
 The characteristic, brilliant red color that is emitted by gaseous neon when excited electrically was noted immediately; Travers later wrote, "the blaze of crimson light from the tube told its own story and was a sight to dwell upon and never forget."

 Neon's scarcity precluded its prompt application for electrical lighting along the lines of Moore tubes, which used electric discharges in nitrogen.
 Moore tubes were commercialized by their inventor, Daniel McFarlan Moore, in the early 1900s.
 After 1902, Georges Claude's company, Air Liquide, was producing industrial quantities of neon as a byproduct of his air liquefaction business, and in December 1910 Claude demonstrated modern neon lighting based on a sealed tube of neon.
 In 1915 a U.S. patent was issued to Claude covering the design of the electrodes for neon tube lights; this patent became the basis for the monopoly held in the U.S. by his company, Claude Neon Lights, through the early 1930s.

 Around 1917, Daniel Moore developed the neon lamp while working at the General Electric Company.
 The lamp has a very different design from the much larger neon tubes used for neon lighting.
 The difference in design was sufficient that a U.S. patent was issued for the lamp in 1919.
 A Smithsonian Institution website notes, "These small, low power devices use a physical principle called coronal discharge.
 Moore mounted two electrodes close together in a bulb and added neon or argon gas.
 The electrodes would glow brightly in red or blue, depending on the gas, and the lamps lasted for years.
 Since the electrodes could take almost any shape imaginable, a popular application has been fanciful decorative lamps.

 Glow lamps found practical use as indicators in instrument panels and in many home appliances until the widespread commercialization of light-emitting diodes (LEDs) in the 1970s.